ntjess/2024-pyqtgraph-sam/outline.md

 - [10 minute break]

 - Segment the current image using `FastSAM` & add configurations [50 minutes]
+    - Understand the basics of `FastSAM`, how to use it, and how to massage its outputs
+    - Hook up model inputs and outputs to the GUI, along with a few customizations such as a colormap LUT and random image selection
 <div style="text-align:center">
 <img src="./slides/media/fast-sam.jpg" width="50%"/>
 </div>